NTheuws/linorobot2_software/README.md

 Next up it's time to properly start on the robot itself.
 All the hardware documentation and robot microcontroller's firmware can be found [here](https://github.com/linorobot/linorobot2_hardware).
 When it comes to assembling the robot, since its a DIY robot, all versions made will be different from eachother.
 Because of this it's impossible to give a step by step run down of how to build it from the ground up.
 Each step is generalized to offer as much guidance as possible.
 In case examples are used also make sure to compare your own choice of hardware with the example and make adjustments wherever neccessary.

 ## URDF

+This stands for unified robotics description format, and is used for simulations.
+In the URDF the dimensions of the robot will be written down.
+So for example either rviz or gazebo can use this to create a visualization.

 ### 1. Define robot properties
 [linorobot2_description](./linorobot2_description) package has parameterized xacro files that can help you kickstart writing the robot's URDF.
 Open <robot_type>.properties.urdf.xacro in [linorobot2_description/urdf](./linorobot2_description/urdf) directory and change the values according to the robot's specification/dimensions.
 All pose definitions must be measured from the `base_link` (center of base) and wheel positions (ie `wheel_pos_x`) are referring to wheel 1.